Is your Pardot/Salesforce setup GDPR-CCPA compliant?

 Communication preferences are a good way to offer your subscribers a choice to adjust what purposes they want to be communicated about and by what channels.

-If implemented correctly, they offer a good middle ground from ‘subscribe’ and ‘unsubscribe’ to both your company and to your subscribers.
+If implemented correctly, they offer a good middle ground between ‘subscribe’ and ‘unsubscribe’ to both your company and your subscribers.

-Thus it is crucial to think about this holistically and balance both Consent and Communication preferences requirements, to maintain customer trust and comply.
+Thus it is crucial to think about this holistically and balance both Consent and Communication preferences requirements, to maintain customer trust and compliance.

 This article uses the terms ‘Communication Preferences’ and ‘Consent’ interchangeably.